Moravský Krumlov: Transport

+Education

+Moravský Krumlov is home to three secondary schools: Moravský Krumlov Gymnasium, Secondary School of Transport, Trade and Services Moravský Krumlov, and a secondary school operating at young detention centre.
+There are three primary schools and also one primary art school.

 Sights

-The historic centre of Moravský Krumlov is located in a meander of the river Rokytná.
+The historic centre of Moravský Krumlov is located in a meander of the Rokytná River.
 In the 13th century, it was delimited by town walls.
 Several remnants of the town walls are preserved to this day.

 Moravský Krumlov Castle is the main sight of the town.
 In 2016, the castle in poor condition was purchased by the town and is gradually being repaired.
 The complex of the Renaissance castle includes stables from 1593, a castle chapel from 1762, and a castle park established in the late 18th century.
 Until 2011, the castle was home to the series of paintings by Alphonse Mucha known as The Slav Epic.
 Since 2021, The Slav Epic has been again exhibited in the newly reconstructed part of the castle.

 The monastery complex was destroyed by a large fire in 1682.
 It was reconstructed in the Baroque style in 1701, only several Gothic fragments of the church were preserved.
 The monastery was abolished in the late 18th century.
 Today it serves as a town hall.
 The monastery Church of Saint Bartholomew serves religious purposes to this day.

-The parish Church of All Saints is the oldest religious building in the town. it was built in 1248 and originally consecrated to Saint Lawrence.
+The Church of All Saints is the oldest religious building in the town.
+It was built in 1248 and originally consecrated to Saint Lawrence.
 After it was damaged during the Thirty Years' War, it was rebuilt in 1646.
 Baroque modifications were made in 1785.
-Next to the church is the Neoclassical tomb of the Liechtenstein family from 1789.
+Next to the church is the Neoclassical tomb of the local branch of the Liechtenstein family from 1789.

 The Chapel of Saint Florian on a hill above the town is one of the landmarks of Moravský Krumlov.
 The Baroque chapel was built in 1697 and consecrated to patron saint of the town.
 Since 1989, it has been again a pilgrimage site.